 CNN’s Jake Tapper finally had to remind his television audience that, contra the Joe Biden rollout campaign video and the progressive gospel, Donald Trump did not excuse white nationalists and Klansmen during the 2017 Charlottesville violence.

-Recent polls of likely voters, of all Americans, and even of the Washington press corps itself, show an overwhelming consensus the media is both biased in general and in particular against the Trump presidency.
+Recent polls of likely voters, of all Americans, and even the Washington press corps itself, show an overwhelming consensus that the media is both biased in general and in particular against the Trump presidency.

 “Fake news” is not just a Trump talking point or obsession.
 It is a factual account of what journalism has become—so often an arm of the progressive movement and an incestuous and inbred group of New York and Washington coastal elite mediocrities, or what former Obama official Ben Rhodes cynically wrote off as an “echo chamber” of greenhorn know-nothings.

 CNN’s White House correspondent Jim Acosta can delude himself into thinking the media got it right on collusion fantasies, but his own act as a disruptive and shallow performance artist has discredited him as a serious journalist.
-His own network has all but ruined its reputation and lost much of its former audience by reporting outright falsities, and employing entertainment and news hosts in a wide variety of shows who descended into gross buffoonery—from Kathy Griffin’s decapitation video to Anderson Cooper’s on-air Trump defecation metaphor to Reza Aslan’s “piece of s—t” commentary to the late Anthony Bourdain’s quip about poisoning Trump.
+His own network has all but ruined its reputation and lost much of its former audience by reporting outright falsities and employing entertainment and news hosts in a wide variety of shows who descended into gross buffoonery—from Kathy Griffin’s decapitation video to Anderson Cooper’s on-air Trump defecation metaphor to Reza Aslan’s “piece of s—t” commentary to the late Anthony Bourdain’s quip about poisoning Trump.

 Do we still remember the CNN news team in December 2014 doing an on-air “hands-up” charade in honor of the Ferguson shooting victim Michael Brown?
-Note that even Eric Holder’s Justice Department found that Michael Brown never so attempted to surrender to police.
+Note that even Eric Holder’s Justice Department found that Michael Brown never attempted to surrender to police.
 CNN never apologized for its news team trafficking in false news that only inflamed passions at a time of increased national tensions.

-CNN reporters like Gloria Borger, Chris Cuomo, Eric Lichtblau, Manu Raju, Brian Rokus, Jake Tapper, Jeff Zeleny, and teams such as Jim Sciutto, Carl Bernstein, and Marshall Cohen as well as Thomas Frank, and Lex Harris all have peddled false rumors and gossip passed off as fact.
+CNN reporters like Gloria Borger, Chris Cuomo, Eric Lichtblau, Manu Raju, Brian Rokus, Jake Tapper, Jeff Zeleny, and teams such as Jim Sciutto, Carl Bernstein, and Marshall Cohen as well as Thomas Frank, and Lex Harris all have peddled false rumors, and gossip passed off as fact.

 What destroyed the present generation of journalism was not just that they live in coastal corridors of progressive groupthink.
 It was not just because they almost all graduated from liberal journalism programs that still regurgitate ossified Watergate psychodramas of investigative reporters as comic book heroes.
-Nor is the cause of their decline even their own hair-trigger and social media snark or the pushback from Donald J. Trump.
+Nor is the cause of their decline, even their own hair-trigger and social media snark, or the pushback from Donald J. Trump.

 Instead, over the last 20 years, marquee journalists saw themselves as wannabe celebrities who were to make news, not to report it, to massage stories in such a fashion to serve their social justice agendas, and to virtue signal their superior morality, as many revolved in and out of government.

 What have they become instead?
-People with enormous self-regard, but with little experience with the public whom they were supposed to serve.
+People with enormous self-regard but with little experience with the public whom they were supposed to serve.